MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-triage-cluster-health.md

 - **Available**. *Available* means that there are no events detected that affect the health of the cluster.
 In cases where the cluster recovered from unplanned downtime during the last 24 hours, you'll see a "Recently resolved" notification.
 - **Unavailable**. *Unavailable* means that the service detected an ongoing platform or non-platform event that affects the health of the cluster.
 - **Unknown**. *Unknown* means that Resource Health hasn't received information about the resource for more than 10 minutes.
 This commonly occurs when virtual machines have been deallocated.
 Although this status isn't a definitive indication of the state of the resource, it can be an important data point for troubleshooting.
-- Degraded. *Degraded* means that your cluster detected a loss in performance, although it's still available for use.
+- **Degraded**. *Degraded* means that your cluster detected a loss in performance, although it's still available for use.

 ![AKS Resource Health](images/aks-resource-health.png)